-By default, each pcaStructurePoint software application comes with an Evaluation license.
-This means that initially our products can be used in trial mode for a limited time and executions.
-If the user decides to purchase the software license, and completes the purchase, pcaStructurePoint will provide a License Key and an Activation Code.
-By entering those two numbers, user will activate the software license.
-Once the software license is activated, the Evaluation version will cease to exist and the application will no longer have restrictions limiting the number of executions or the time of operation.
+By default, each pcaStructurePoint software application comes in an Evaluation mode.
+This means that initially our products can be used for a limited time of 15 days.
+If the user decides to purchase the software license, and completes the purchase, pcaStructurePoint will provide a License Code.
+By entering this code, user will activate the software license.
+Once the software license is activated the application will no longer have restrictions limiting the time of operation.

-Evaluation License
+Evaluation Mode

 This is the default mode of the license.
 In this licensing scheme, users are granted limited rights to use our full-featured software.
-Only visible difference between an Evaluation version and a Licensed version is the additional bottom toolbar in the Evaluation version (Figure 1-12).
-By default, pcaStructurePoint software applications come with 15 days and 30 executions restrictions.
+The only visible difference between the evaluation version and the licensed version is an additional start-up dialog box as shown in Figure 1-8.
+It gives a choice of buying the software, entering the activation code or running the application in the evaluation mode by pressing the EVALUATE button.
+Evaluation mode is available for a limited time only.
+By default, pcaStructurePoint software applications come with 15 days.
 That means, from the day of installation, a user can evaluate the software for the next 15 days.
-Total number of software executions is 30.
-After 30 uses or after 15 days (whichever comes first), the evaluation mode will be disabled.
-At that point, user will either obtain a License, or uninstall the application.
+After this time, user will either obtain a License, or uninstall the application.